syncfusion-content/asp.netmvc-docs/aspnetmvc/Kanban/Cards.md

 ## Template

 Templates are used to create custom card layout as per the user convenient.
-Html templates can be specified in the `Template` property of the `CardSettings` as an ID of the template’s HTML element.
+HTML templates can be specified in the `Template` property of the `CardSettings` as an ID of the template’s HTML element.

 You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer this [`link`](https://www.jsviews.com/).